The homology of a Temperley-Lieb algebra on an odd number of strands: Introduction

 \textbf{Outline.} In \cref{sec:temperley-lieb-algebras}, we define the Temperley--Lieb algebra $\tl_n(a)$ and its trivial module $\trivial$.
 At the beginning of \cref{sec:vanishing-theorems-for-the-homology-of-tl-algebras}, we introduce a class of left submodules $\cupmod(F)$ of $\tl_n(a)$ which will play an important role in the rest of this article.
 In \cref{subsec:the-cellular-davis-complex-of-tl}, we use these modules to define the ``cellular Davis complex'' $\tl \frakd$ of a Temperley--Lieb algebra and establish that $\tl \frakd$ is contractible (Theorem D).
 In \cref{subsec:homology-with-coefficients-in-cup-modules}, we study the homology of the Temperley--Lieb algebra $\tl_n(a)$ with coefficients in $\cupmod(F)$.
 These homology groups will appear on the $E_1$-page of the spectral sequences that we use in \cref{subsec:proof-of-theorem-a-b-c} to formulate the proofs of Theorem A, B and C.

-\textbf{Acknowledgments.} This article is based on the second chapter of my PhD thesis \cite{sroka2021thesis} written at the University of Copenhagen under the direction of Nathalie Wahl.
+\textbf{Acknowledgements.} This article is based on the second chapter of my PhD thesis \cite{sroka2021thesis} written at the University of Copenhagen under the direction of Nathalie Wahl.
 All results presented here are contained in \cite{sroka2021thesis}.
 I am grateful to Nathalie Wahl, Richard Hepworth and Rachael Boyd for their constructive feedback and many enlightening discussions while completing this work.
-I would like to thank Richard Hepworth for introducing me to the ideas contained in \cite{hepworth2020homologicalstabilityforiwahoriheckealgebras} and \cite{boyd2020thelowdimensionalhomology} during my visit at the University of Aberdeen in 2020.
-For clarifying conversations and helpful comments, I would also like to thank Jonas Stelzig.
+I would like to thank Richard Hepworth for fruitful conversations about related ideas \cites{hepworth2020homologicalstabilityforiwahoriheckealgebras}{boyd2020thelowdimensionalhomology}[Chapter 3]{sroka2021thesis} that eventually inspired this project.
+For clarifying conversations and helpful comments, I would like to thank Jonas Stelzig.
+I am grateful to the anonymous referee for their suggestions and careful reading of this work.
 This research was primarily supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.772960), as well as by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92) and the Copenhagen Centre for Geometry and Topology (DNRF151).
-It was partially supported by NSERC Discovery Grant A4000 in connection with a Postdoctoral Fellowship at McMaster University, and by the Swedish Research Council under grant no.\ 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden, during the spring semester of 2022.
+It was partially supported by NSERC Discovery Grant A4000 in connection with a Postdoctoral Fellowship at McMaster University, and by the Swedish Research Council under grant no.\ 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the semester \emph{Higher algebraic structures in algebra, topology and geometry}.
 I gratefully acknowledge this support.